-2.23 The hazards to buildings, building materials and services on sites affected by contaminants need to be considered since these are also receptors.
-The hazards to consider are:

-- a.
-Aggressive substances.
-These include inorganic and organic acids, alkalis, organic solvents and inorganic chemicals such as sulphates and chlorides which may affect the long-term durability of construction materials (such as concrete, metals and plastics). - b.
-Combustible fill.
-This includes domestic waste, colliery spoil, coal, plastics, petrol-soaked ground, etc. which, if ignited, may lead to subterranean fires and consequent damage to the structural stability of buildings, and the integrity or performance of services. - c.
-Expansive slags.
-The two main types are blast furnace and steel making slag which may expand some time after deposition - usually when water is introduced onto the site - causing damage to buildings and services.
+- 2.23 The hazards to buildings, building materials and services on sites affected by contaminants need to be considered since these are also receptors.
+The hazards to consider are: - (a) Aggressive substances.
+These include inorganic and organic acids, alkalis, organic solvents and inorganic chemicals such as sulphates and chlorides which may affect the long-term durability of construction materials (such as concrete, metals and plastics). - (b) Combustible fill.
+This includes domestic waste, colliery spoil, coal, plastics, petrolsoaked ground, etc. which, if ignited, may lead to subterranean fires and consequent damage to the structural stability of buildings, and the integrity or performance of services. - (c) Expansive slags.
+The two main types are blast furnace and steel making slag which may expand some time after deposition usually when water is introduced onto the site causing damage to buildings and services. - (d) Floodwater affected by contaminants.

-- 48 BS 3882:1994 Specification for topsoil. - 49 CIRIA Special Publication SP124 Barriers, liners and cover systems for containment and control of land contamination, 1996. - 50 CIRIA Special Publication SP102 Decommissioning, decontamination and demolition, 1995. - 51 CIRIA Special Publication SP104 Classification and selection of remedial methods, 1995. - 52 CIRIA Special Publication SP105 Excavation and disposal, 1995. - 53 CIRIA Special Publication SP106 Containment and hydraulic measures, 1996. - 54 CIRIA Special Publication SP107 Ex-situ remedial methods for soils, sludges and sediments, 1995. - 55 CIRIA Special Publication SP109 In-situ methods of remediation, 1995.

-d.
-Floodwater affected by contaminants.
 Substances in the ground, waste matter or sewage may contaminate floodwater.
 This contaminated water may affect building elements, such as walls or ground floors, that are close to or in the ground.
-Guidance on resistant construction can be found in Preparing for floods56 or Design guidance on flood damage to dwellings57.
+Guidance on resistant construction can be found in Preparing for floods54 or Design guidance on flood damage to dwellings55.

+- 52 CIRIA Special Publication SP107 Ex-situ remedial methods for soils, sludges and sediments, 1995. - 53 CIRIA Special Publication SP109 In-situ methods of remediation, 1995.

+47 CIRIA Special Publication SP124 Barriers, liners and cover systems for containment and control of land contamination, 1996.

+48 CIRIA Special Publication SP102 Decommissioning, decontamination and demolition, 1995.

+49 CIRIA Special Publication SP104 Classification and selection of remedial methods, 1995.

+50 CIRIA Special Publication SP105 Excavation and disposal, 1995.

+51 CIRIA Special Publication SP106 Containment and hydraulic measures, 1996.

+54 Preparing for floods: interim guidance for improving the flood resistance of domestic and small business properties, ODPM, 2003.

+55 BRE for Scottish Office Design guidance on flood damage for dwellings, TSO, 1996.

 2.24 Although the building and building materials are the main receptors with these hazards, ultimately there could be harm to health.
 A particular concern is the effect of hydrocarbons permeating potable water pipes made of polyethylene.
-Guidance on reducing these risks is given in a Water Research Centre report58.
-Further guidance on the assessment and management of risks to building materials is given in an Environment Agency document59.
+Guidance on reducing these risks is given in a Water Research Centre report56.
+Further guidance on the assessment and management of risks to building materials is given in an Environment Agency document57.